 We disagree.
-We have found that the owners of most farm-stays where we have stayed were extremely friendly and accommodating.
+We have found that the owners of the most farms stay where we have stayed were extremely friendly and accommodating.
 They are also very non-intrusive.
-We have never seen the concept of everyone sitting down and having dinner together at the same time, but that is something we only experienced once in Italy, when it was a German-French couple who ran the farm-stay.
-Privacy is possible at an agriturismo in rural Italy as well as in 5-star hotels where you share a room with 60 guests and must place a “Do Not disturb” sign at the door to prevent strangers from entering your rooms.
+We have never seen the concept of everyone sitting down and having dinner together at the same time, but that is something we only experienced once in Italy when it was a German-French couple who ran the farm stay.
+Privacy is possible at an agriturismo in rural Italy as well as in 5-star hotels where you share a room with 60 guests and must place a “Do Not Disturb” sign at the door to prevent strangers from entering your rooms.

-A new type of agriturismo is emerging in Italy: luxury farm-stays.
-We are referring to Il Fontanaro which is one of our favourite retreats in Italy.
+A new type of agriturismo is emerging in Italy: luxury farm stays.
+We are referring to Il Fontanaro which is one of our favorite retreats in Italy.
 It’s an organic Umbrian farm where guests can relax.
-However, the cottages have Wi-Fi, satellite TV, king-sized beds and modern bathrooms.
+However, the cottages have Wi-Fi, satellite TV, king-sized beds, and modern bathrooms.

 We also doubt that you will feel anywhere but the best when you are sipping a glass of wine while watching the sun set over the hills of Tuscany.